-Drenched by the rain, the roots of the trees which were all we clung into became slippery.
+Drenched by the rain, we could only cling to the slippery roots of the trees.
 Looking up, all I could make out were trees intertwining that I could not make out a trail.
-The ribbons were nowhere to be found.
+The ribbons seemed to have disappeared.
 The trees became so cold that when I clung to them for support my hands sometimes froze.

 Still coming up towards the deep forest, I kept trudging, now unminding of the heavy backpack, towards uncertainty.
 I clung to the only hope that up there somewhere was the peak of Mt.
 Matutum.
 I constantly looked back to my other companion, they were a few meters away, also exhausted and spent but going.

 After several minutes of continued climbing by winding roots of trees, I came across a group from our pack who set up an emergency camp because some of their companions cannot bear the cold anymore.
 They also informed me that the peak was just minutes away and that I needed to keep moving.
 I had never felt so inspired by the whole journey.